jsxgraph/moodle-filter_jsxgraph/README.md

 # Moodle JSXGraph plugin

+### About JSXGraph

+JSXGraph is a cross-browser JavaScript library for interactive geometry, function plotting, charting, and data visualization in the web browser.
+JSXGraph is implemented in pure JavaScript and does not rely on any other library.
+Special care has been taken to optimize the performance.

+##### Features
+- Euclidean and projective Geometry
+- Curve plotting
+- Open source
+- High-performance
+- Small footprint
+- No dependencies
+- Multi-touch support
+- Backward compatible down to IE 6

+### Our filter

-This is a plugin for [Moodle](http://moodle.org) to enable function plotting and dynamic geometry constructions with [JSXGraph](http://jsxgraph.org).
+This is a plugin for [Moodle](http://moodle.org) to enable function plotting and dynamic geometry constructions with [JSXGraph](http://jsxgraph.org) within a Moodle platform.
-Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed [JSXGraph](http://jsxgraph.org) constructions into Moodle online documents.
+Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed [JSXGraph](http://jsxgraph.org) constructions into Moodle online documents, e.g. in contents like page, quiz, link,... .

 ## Installation
 ### Installation with Moodle routine (by Moodle admin)